MarcusTo/arvutipoe-api/README.md

 ### Installing
+In PowerShell or GitBash run:

+1. npm i
+2. npm i --save sequelize

+OR:
+1. npm --install all

 ## Github
 Open <>Code in Github and copy  file link.
 Open Powershell or Git Bash by holding down shift and right-clicking in the file you want to clone the project into